-- 11.13.1 Definition.
+11.13.1 Definition.
 An opportunity leave is a leave granted to a permanent employee in order that the employee may accept a position other than with the District that will result in the employee being able to render more effective service to the District upon cessation of leave.
 The Association recognizes that the District can and will request a written explanation for the request of opportunity leave.
-The District can refuse a request if it determines that better service will not be rendered. - 11.13.2 Length of Leave.
+The District can refuse a request if it determines that better service will not be rendered.

+- 11.13.2 Length of Leave.
 The leave shall not exceed one (1) year in duration. - 11.13.3 Compensation.
-No compensation will be paid to the employee by the District while on an opportunity leave.

-- 11.14 Personal Leave--Nonpayment of Salary.
+No compensation will be paid to the employee by the District while on an opportunity leave. - 11.14 Personal Leave--Nonpayment of Salary.
 A personal leave for reasons other than those stated under Personal Necessity Leave, may be granted by the Superintendent for a period of time not to exceed twenty (20) working days or by the Board of Education for periods of time in excess of twenty (20) working days.
 No compensation will be paid by the District for the period of personal leave specified in this Section. - 11.15 Religious Leave.
 In each fiscal year, an employee is entitled to one (1) day of religious leave without loss of pay.
 If an employee does not take the leave allowed in any one fiscal year, the leave not taken shall not accumulate from year to year.
 Such leave shall be granted only where attendance at said employee's place of work would make impossible observance of that holiday by the religious worship called for by such employee's faith. - 11.16 Fringe Benefits While on Leave.
 The District shall provide to all certificated employees on unpaid leave the existing fringe benefit package provided that the employee on leave reimburses the District for the cost of the package.
 Reimbursement shall be made at the same time premiums or other payments are due. - 11.17 Adoption Leave.
 A unit member who adopts a child may use up to thirteen (13) days of accumulated sick leave as additional personal necessity days for purpose of the adoption. - 11.18 Military Spouse: Home on Leave (AB 392).
 An employee whose military spouse is home on leave from a military conflict may request and be granted up to ten (10) days of unpaid leave.
-An employee must provide a copy of the written orders of the spouse's military leave within two business days of receiving official notice.
+An employee must provide a copy of the written orders of the spouse's military leave within two business days of receiving official notice. - 11.19 New Parent Leave.
+The District will apply the California Family Rights Act (CFRA) to first year teachers who have become the parent of a child so that such members may use up to thirteen (13) days of accumulated sick leave for the purpose of helping their partner and/or bonding with the child.